How many times have you started a diet and then fallen off the wagon?

 "Until you can manage your emotions, don't expect to manage money."

-If you’re ever in doubt about existing investments, you don’t understand the charges you’re paying, the product you’ve purchased, or the way your portfolio has been put together – please just shout.
+If you’re ever in doubt about existing investments, you don’t understand the charges you’re paying, the product you’ve purchased, or the way your portfolio has been put together – please get in touch.